Anne Ridley: Career and research

 Ridley started her career as a postdoctoral researcher at the Whitehead Institute in Cambridge, Massachusetts from 1989 to 1990 and the Institute of Cancer Research in London from 1990 to 1993.
 She was appointed research group leader at the Ludwig Institute for Cancer Research at University College London (UCL) from 1993 to 2007 and Professor of Cell Biology at UCL from 2003 to 2007.

 Since 2007, she has been Professor at King's College London and her research has made contributions to our understanding of cancer, tumour progression and inflammation through her work on cell migration and the Rho family of GTPases.

 Work in her laboratory has influenced many areas of medical science, from metastasis to cardiovascular disease and infection.
 Funding for her research has been provided by the Biotechnology and Biological Sciences Research Council (BBSRC), the Medical Research Council (MRC), Cancer Research UK (CRUK) and Worldwide Cancer Research.

 Awards and honours

 Ridley was elected a Fellow of the Royal Society (FRS) in 2017.
-She was also awarded the Robert Hooke Medal by the British Society of Cell Biology (BSCB) in 2000, EMBO Membership in 2002 and the Liliane Bettencourt Prize for the Life Sciences in 2004.
+She was also awarded the Robert Hooke Medal by the British Society of Cell Biology (BSCB) in 2000, EMBO Membership in 2002 and the Liliane Bettencourt Prize for Life Sciences in 2004.
 She was elected a Fellow of the Royal Society of Biology (FRSB) in 2009 and a Fellow of the Academy of Medical Sciences (FMedSci) in 2012.
 She became an honorary fellow of the Royal Microscopical Society (FRMS) in 2014.